Trelegy Ellipta Patient Tips

 - It is not known if this medicine is safe and effective in children younger than 18 years of age.

-- If you have glaucoma, Trelegy Ellipta may worsen your disease.
-Tell your doctor if you have glaucoma, elevated eye pressure or cataracts before you start treatment.
+- If you have glaucoma, Trelegy Ellipta may worsen your eye disease.
+Tell your doctor if you have glaucoma, elevated eye pressure, blurred vision, cataracts, worsening of narrow-angle glaucoma, or other changes in vision before you start treatment.
 You may need regular eye exams.

 - It is not known if the medicines in Trelegy Ellipta will harm your unborn baby or pass into your breast milk and harm your baby.
 Tell your doctor if you are pregnant, planning a pregnancy, breastfeeding or planning to breastfeed before you start treatment.